SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 You inject your own chakra through your hands into a natural surface to allow it's texture to become more like mud or clay as your fingers sink into it.
 This can be used to all sorts of ends.
 Making a statue, digging a hole, climbing a wall, whatever you want\! ...As long as it has to do with rocks and stuff.

-\- Chakra: 10
+Chakra: 10
-\- Speed: 8
+Speed: 8
-\- Seal Speed: 4
+Seal Speed: 4

-Tags: Ground-Based, Utility
+Tags: Utility, Ground-Based

 Effects: You can shape the surface of a rock, or mold it in your hands like clay.
 If you use this before climbing an earthen surface (be it a cliff face or a castle wall) you gain a \+5 bonus to Athletics checks associated with climbing it, by making hand- and footholds (for yourself only).
 This doesn't work if you're, say, climbing up the side of a cliff face using a rope.
 I really shouldn't have needed to say that, but, yanno.